pantheon-systems/documentation/source/content/terminus/ci/github-actions.md

 - Uses the `ubuntu:latest` Docker image.
 - Updates the system and installs necessary tools like PHP, curl, perl, sudo, and git before the script stages.
-- Defines a cache for the `$HOME/.terminus` directory.
+- Defines a cache for the `$HOME/.terminus` directory and the terminus binary.
 The pipeline system will save and restore the cache for subsequent runs.
 - Determines the latest release of Terminus from the GitHub API and stores it in the `TERMINUS_RELEASE` variable.
 - Creates a directory for Terminus, downloads it into that directory, makes it executable, and then creates a symbolic link to it in `/usr/local/bin` so that you can run it from anywhere.
-- Exports the `TERMINUS_TOKEN` environment variable (assuming that you've already set it in your pipeline settings) and uses it to authenticate Terminus.
 - Checks that Terminus is authenticated with `terminus auth:whoami`.